15 Star-Studded Facts About the Emmy Awards

 12. THE TELEVISION ACADEMY REALLY LOVES COPS.

-If you’re serious about winning that statuette, it’s best to pick up a badge and gun.
+If you’re serious about winning that statuette, it’s best to pick up a badge and a gun.
 In 2015, Rolling Stone crunched the numbers and discovered that characters in law enforcement receive the most Emmy love.
 It adds up when you look at past acting winners: Dennis Franz picked up four for his run on NYPD Blue, Tony Shalhoub won three for Monk, and Tyne Daly and Sharon Gless collectively earned six as the stars of Cagney & Lacey.

 13. SOME WINNERS HAVE TO PAY FOR THEIR STATUETTES.